-Interested in gaining a social science and humanities degree Brendan Dombrowsky commenced a Monash Bachelor and Masters double when he was 27.
+Interested in gaining a social science and humanities degree, Brendan Dombrowsky commenced a Monash Bachelor of Arts/Master's double degree when he was 27.
 Now he is well on his way to gaining a Master of Tourism, part of which was completed during his undergraduate studies.

 “I’m not from a social environment where university study was the norm or necessarily encouraged,” he said.

 “I made the decision myself in my late 20s as I wanted to pursue a career path that I would enjoy and which was relevant to my own personal interests, accepting that this is extremely difficult without a minimum Bachelors qualification.”

 Exploring his options, he decided upon the Bachelors and Masters double degree option uniquely offered by Monash University.

 “I would like to use my double degree to ultimately end up working within local, state or federal government in a strategic role across socio-economic policy or development or tourism,” Brendan said.

 “…the tourism industry is extremely strong not only in Australia but globally, with strong future growth forecast and therefore job opportunities.”

 The Bachelor of Arts/Master's double degree structure allows students to apply for a Master’s degree during their second Bachelor’s year, allowing students to complete Master’s units during their undergraduate degree.

 After 4 years, they will graduate with a Bachelor’s degree as well as a Master’s degree.